El3ctr0h3ll/Blinx-in-SRB2/README.md

 i think the idea is to replace rings with the Crystals, but you can only get RETRY crystal from enameys

-MAYBE make it so you can change form the Blinx 1 Combinations stye Blinx 2 stye *but that for an update i say*
+the idea i have is the Blinx 2 stye Combinations is combined Blinx 1 Combinations stye

--- Sprites --
-the Crystals should be the same or simiar size the the ring sprite
+and there is an option it change it to how blinx 1 dose it -- Sprites -- the Crystals should be the same or simiar size the the ring sprite